-The RollerMouse pictured and described in this article in the Free2, successor to the original Free, which replaced the 2001 Classic model.
-There is another, slightly-less-costly version of the RollerMouse called the Pro2.
+The RollerMouse pictured and described in this article in the Free 2 is the successor to the original Free, which replaced the 2001 Classic model.
+There is another, slightly less costly version of the RollerMouse called the Pro2.
 This is not so much a “lite” version of the mouse, but simply a variation to meet different needs.
 The principal differences between the two models are as follows:

 - Depth for keyboard trays – If your desk is equipped with a keyboard tray, the higher profile of the Pro model will likely be better for your situation.
 The nearly-flat Free model is perfect if your keyboard surface is already near elbow height.

 - Accessories – The Pro model can be fitted with a mega palm/wrist rest called the RollerWave, great for making a more gradual, comfortable slope across the front.